sdowding/resume/README.md

 Contributed to the design and development the company’s products.
 Migrated ASP applications to ASP.NET / C#.
 Made architectural decisions regarding product design.
 Developed data-driven web applications as well as design web based user interfaces.

-* Built a web based framework that allows users to build and manage multiple data centric web applications from a single administrative interface.
-Developed using the .NET Framework, C#, XML, XPath, XSLT, JavaScript, SQL Server 2000.
-* Created a single sign-on service that integrates with ASP.NET forms authentication.
-* Developed a data management and reporting application that allows over 160 users to update, share, and compare over 1,000,000 records of critical forest health data using ASP.NET and SQL Server 2000.

 **Technologies and Tools:**
 `.NET`, `ASP.NET WebForms`, `C#`, `JavaScript`, `CSS`, `XML`, `XPath`, `XSLT`, `Microsoft SQL Server`